 Entry Instructions: The entrant must specify a base style, but the declared style does not have to be a Classic Style.
 The entrant must specify the type(s) of fruit used.
-Soured fruit beers that aren't lambics should be entered in the American Wild Ale category.
+Soured fruit beers that aren't lambics should be entered in the Speciality category as a Belgian Speciality Ale.